andykent/orca/README.md

 Options, all commands support the following optional parameters...

-    --demonstrate | dont actually run the commands on the server just pretend like you are --sequential  | dont attempt to run commands accross multiple nodes in parrallel --throw       | throw a stack trace rather than pretty printing errors --file        | path to the orca.rb file to load, defaults to ./orca/orca.rb
+    --demonstrate       | dont actually run the commands on the server just pretend like you are --sequential        | dont attempt to run commands accross multiple nodes in parrallel --throw             | throw a stack trace rather than pretty printing errors --file              | path to the orca.rb file to load, defaults to ./orca/orca.rb --skip-dependancies | Don't validate and run dependancies, only the pkg in question

 The Orca DSL